lidofinance/solana-docs/docs/internals/exchange-rate.md

 donate amount (x, y) = (x + amount, y)
 ```

-Afew properties follow from this definition:
+A few properties follow from this definition:

 **`deposit` commutes with itself.**
 ```